Konstantin-Kostov-70/Django_GitHub_Actions/README.md

-This is sample web site for deployment example with GitHub Actions
+This is sample web site for deployment example with GitHub Actions.